 Early experiences can greatly affect how a child or young person’s mind develops.
 When someone experiences abuse as a child it can shape their emotional development – affecting both their sense of self-worth and their ability to trust other people.
+Abuse can also have long term physical effects, as a result of injuries received, neglect and/or trauma.

 And while long-term effects differ from person-to-person, you may be experiencing one or more of the following.
 These may be mild, or, they could be having a significant impact on your day-to-day life.
 You can find information to help you take care of yourself and find ways of coping later in this section.

-- Feeling alone and difficulty in having healthy relationships – because children who experienced sexual abuse are often left feeling let down or ‘betrayed’ by people that they trusted – as adults they can often find it very difficult to trust other people.
+- Feeling alone and difficulty in having healthy relationships – because children who experienced sexual abuse are often left feeling let down and ‘betrayed’ by people that they trusted – as adults they can often find it very difficult to trust other people.
 They can fear getting hurt or rejected – and either isolate themselves from other people, or, become too clingy or over dependent.
 Some people expect to be ‘let down’ which can mean they’re more likely to be pulled into difficult or abusive relationships.

-- Feelings of shame and guilt – a child who experienced sexual abuse is likely to have been manipulated or forced into keeping the abuse a secret – the abuser may even have tried to blame them for the abuse.
+- Feelings of shame and guilt – a child who experienced sexual abuse is likely to have been manipulated and forced into keeping the abuse a secret – the abuser may even have tried to blame them for the abuse.
 As a result, feelings of shame, guilt and ‘being to blame’ for not stopping the abuse from happening, can become a central part of their self-image.
 This can especially happen if other people such as family members failed to protect the child from the abuse or reacted with shock or horror when told about what happened.
 Such feelings of shame can affect self-esteem – adult survivors can feel ‘useless’, ‘different’, ‘bad’, ‘dirty’, ‘not good enough’ or ‘worthless’ and these can become core self-beliefs.
-Survivors can also be overly self-critical, expecting too much of themselves known as ‘perfectionism’ or may not expect anything at all.
+Survivors can also be overly self-critical, expecting too much of themselves known as ‘perfectionism’ and may not expect anything at all.

 - Feeling powerless – finding it hard to say ‘no’ when necessary or asserting your own needs.
 Some survivors can react in other ways – by behaving aggressively, trying to control other people or by developing an eating disorder – all as a means of taking back some control.